 Epigenetics may have developed concurrently, or may have been a later evolutionary phase.
 Epigenetic information has a duration typical of the lifetime of an organism.

 Much later an organism could learn in its life time; this learning required the nerves to have access to long term information that was not available in the DNA.
-Some have speculated that such information miht be epigenetic but I don’t know the status of this theory.
+Some have speculated that such information might be epigenetic but I don’t know the status of this theory.
+See Long-term potentiation.

 With predator-prey patterns arose signals between organisms and soon thereafter incentives for deception.
-Some of this information was in the DNA but later also in the behavior encoded in the nerves.
+Initially this information was in the DNA and thus permanentely encoded in the nerves, and later patterns acquired in the lifetime of the organism.

 Perhaps olfactory and visual sense organs resulted mainly from an arms race in the predator-prey game.
 In any case they gave rise to heavy computing demand, as well as muscles with which to move about.
 Brains would begin to result from consolidation of nervous activity for convenience of communications.
 Information storage would continue the strategies mentioned above for storage on different time-scales.